 6. Is Donald Trump in Favor of Marijuana Legalization?

-In the past, President Trump has spoken negatively about marijuana use and marijuana legalization.
+In the past, President Donald Trump has spoken negatively about marijuana use and marijuana legalization.
 But his administration seems to have drawn several lines in the sand, including one between medical and recreational uses.
-The other is between state and federal authority.
+The other line is between state and federal authority.

 This perspective is historically in line with the Republican party.
-The GOP has traditionally preferred that states govern themselves as much as possible, so that local values overrule the bureaucrats in Washington D.C.
+The GOP has traditionally preferred that states govern themselves as much as possible, so that local values can overrule the bureaucrats in Washington D.C.